Turkey's Erdogan ousts central bank governor as lira slides

 “Uysal’s leadership had been utterly disastrous.
 Agbal cannot be worse, surely.
 He had a reputation as a decent technocrat,” Timothy Ash at BlueBay Asset Management said on Twitter.
 “Agbal is actually qualified for the job.”

-Erdogan had appointed then-deputy governor Uysal to head the central bank in July 2019 after sacking predecessor Murat Cetinkaya amid the president’s frustration that the bank had not cut interest rates to boost the economy.
+Erdogan had appointed then-deputy governor Uysal to head the central bank in July 2019 after sacking predecessor Murat Cetinkaya, saying the bank had not cut interest rates to boost the economy.

 Erdogan, a self-described enemy of high interest rates, has repeatedly called for lower borrowing costs.
 Last weekend, he said Turkey was fighting an economic war against those squeezing it in “the devil’s triangle of interest and exchange rates and inflation”.